Clifford-deformed Surface Codes: Random CDSCs

 We note that connected clusters of constraints that span the lattice imply the existence of a logical operator made of Pauli $Z$'s supported on the same qubits as the cluster constraints.
-In our case, due to the duality of the two sublattices, one of the critical percolation clusters on the two sublattices spans the lattice and the logical operator is supported on it.
+In other words, the connected critical clusters identify non-local operators that commute with all local stabilizer terms.
+In particular, the critical percolation clusters on one of the two (dual) sublattices corresponds to the $Z$-logical operator.
 In two dimensions, numerical estimates of the typical length of the minimum spanning path indicate the scaling $\cal{O}(L^{1.1})$~\cite{PCTbookStauffer1992}.
 This implies that the $Z$ distance (defined as the weight of the minimum-weight logical operator comprising Pauli $Z$'s) for the $(0.5,0)$ CDSC scales as $\cal{O}(L^{1.1})$.

-To explain the region $\piyz\geq 0.5$, recall that the $(0,1)$ CDSC is the XY code which has a 50\% threshold~\cite{Tailoring2019} and its associated RBIM has $J_Y$ constraints on all qubit locations.
-Thus, the free energy cost of insertion of a disorder domain wall corresponding to a logical operator comprising Pauli $Z$’s in the RBIM diverges with $L$ for any finite temperature.
-This suggests that the macroscopic connected cluster of $J_Y$ constraints in the phase space region defined by $\piyz\geq 0.5$ can be sufficient to order the system.
+To explain the region $\piyz\geq 0.5$, we recall that the $(0,1)$ CDSC is the XY code which has a 50\% threshold~\cite{Tailoring2019} and its associated RBIM has $J_Y$ constraints on all qubit locations.
+Thus, for the XY code, the free energy cost of insertion of a disorder domain wall corresponding to a logical operator comprising Pauli $Z$’s in the RBIM diverges with $L$ for any finite temperature.
+The XY code is the limiting case of $\Pi_{YZ}=1$ in which the cluster of $J_Y$ constraints spans the entire lattice.
+More generally, we expect that a macroscopic cluster of $J_Y$ constraints is sufficient to order the entire system.
+Again, using the result of square lattice bond percolation having a critical point of 0.5, we expect macroscopic clusters of $J_Y$ constraints to occur for $\Pi_{YZ}\geq 0.5$.
+Furthermore, we argue that the macroscopic connected cluster of $J_Y$ constraints in the phase space region defined by $\piyz\geq 0.5$ is sufficient to order the system.

-In the region $\pixz+\piyz > 0.5$ and $\pixz, \piyz< 0.5$, the $J_Y$ constraints combine with the $J_X$ and $J_Z$ constraints to form a macroscopic cluster of constraints on the $s^Z$ and $s^X$ sublattices, respectively.
-We conjecture that such a ``mixed" cluster can also stabilize the ordered phase.
-Moreover, ordering via these mixed macroscopic clusters could explain the interior of the phase diagram.
+In the region defined by boundaries $\pixz+\piyz > 0.5$ and $\pixz, \piyz< 0.5$, we cannot focus on the $J_Y$ constraints or $J_X$/$J_Z$ constraints alone.
+In fact, in this region, the $J_Y$ constraints combine with the $J_X$ and $J_Z$ constraints to form a macroscopic cluster of constraints on the $s^Z$ and $s^X$ sublattices, respectively.
+We conjecture that such a ``mixed" cluster can also stabilize the ordered phase i.e., ordering via these mixed macroscopic clusters could explain the interior of the phase diagram.
+An ordering arising from such a mixed cluster has not been studied in the field of percolation theory and arises especially for our problem of CDSCs under biased noise.
+We leave detailed investigations of this phenomenon to future work.